ritaOmondi/alx-system_engineering-devops/0x00-shell_basics/README.md

      9. rm /tmp/my_first_directory/betty: Deleting the file betty from the directory in tmp directory.
      10. rm -r /tmp/my_first_directory: Deleting the directory my_first_directory.
      11. cd - : a script that changes the working directory to the previous one.
+     12. ls -la "$(pwd)" "$(dirname "$(pwd)")" /boot: Displaying all content in the in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+     13: file -b /tmp/iamafile:  a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script.